S. Jaishankar: Minister of External Affairs (2019–present)

-On 31 May 2019, Jaishankar was appointed to the Office of the minister of external affairs in the second Modi ministry.
-Jaishankar was sworn in as cabinet minister on 30 May 2019.
+On 31 May 2019, Jaishankar was appointed to the office of the minister of external affairs in the second Modi ministry.
+He was sworn in as cabinet minister on 30 May 2019.
+He is first former foreign secretary of India to head the ministry of external affairs as cabinet minister.
 On 5 July 2019, he was elected as member of Parliament from the Bharatiya Janata Party (BJP) to the Rajya Sabha from Gujarat.
 He succeeded Sushma Swaraj who was the external affairs minister in Narendra Modi's first government.

-In October 2020, Jaishankar and the Indian minister of defence, Rajnath Singh, met with US Secretary of State, Mike Pompeo and US Secretary of Defense, Mark T. Esper to sign the Basic Exchange and Cooperation Agreement on Geospatial Cooperation (BECA), which facilitates the sharing of sensitive information and intelligence—including access to highly-accurate nautical, aeronautical, topographical, and geospatial data—between United States and India.
+In October 2020, Jaishankar and the Indian minister of defence, Rajnath Singh, met with US secretary of state, Mike Pompeo and US secretary of defence, Mark T. Esper to sign the Basic Exchange and Cooperation Agreement on Geospatial Cooperation (BECA), which facilitates the sharing of sensitive information and intelligence—including access to highly-accurate nautical, aeronautical, topographical, and geospatial data—between United States and India.
 The agreement had been under discussion for over a decade, but previous concerns over information security impelled the United Progressive Alliance (UPA) coalition government to block it.
-In response to the dialogue, Wang Wenbin, the Chinese spokesperson for the ministry of foreign affairs, criticised the move and advised Pompeo to "abandon his Cold War mentality, zero-sum mindset, and stop harping on the "China threat."
+In response to the dialogue, Wang Wenbin, the Chinese spokesperson for the ministry of foreign affairs, criticised the move and advised Pompeo to "abandon his Cold War mentality, zero-sum mindset, and stop harping on the 'China threat'."
 In February 2021, when the Modi government came under scrutiny at the 46th session of the United Nations Human Rights Council (UNHRC) for human rights violations, Jaishankar asserted that nations should refrain from interfering in the internal affairs of other countries and should respect national sovereignty.